-1. The master initiates data transfer by establishing a START condition, defined as a high to low transition on the serial data line SDA whilst the serial clock line SCL remains high.
+1. The master initiates data transfer by establishing a START condition, defined as a high-to-low transition on the serial data line SDA while the serial clock line SCL remains high.
 This indicates that an address/data stream will follow.
-All slave peripherals connected to the serial bus respond to the START condition, and shift in the next 8 bits, consisting of a 7-bit address (MSB first) plus a R/\overline{W} bit, which determines the direction of the data transfer, i.e. whether data will be written to or read from the slave device.
+All slave peripherals connected to the serial bus respond to the START condition, and shift in the next eight bits, consisting of a 7-bit address (MSB first) plus an R\overline{W} bit, which determines the direction of the data transfer, i.e., whether data will be written to or read from the slave device.